Your Recourse, My Loss? Algorithmic Recourse under Shared Constraints: Conclusion

 \section{Conclusion}

-We have introduced a many-to-many view of algorithmic recourse in which multiple seekers obtain recommendations from multiple decision-making models whose resources are limited.
-Further, we quantified the welfare gap between the socially optimal solution, computed by a central planner, and the individually optimal outcome, where each seeker acts in isolation and selects the provider offering the lowest recourse cost, without coordination.
-Experiments demonstrated that explicit capacity management improves social welfare to almost 99\% of the theoretical upper bound while modifying minor capacity units.
+We have introduced a many-to-many view of algorithmic recourse in which multiple seekers obtain recommendations from multiple decision-making models whose resources are limited, and demonstrated that individually optimal recourse recommendations may no longer remain valid when real-world capacity constraints and stakeholder interactions come into play.
+Further, we quantified the welfare gap between the socially optimal solution, computed by a central planner, and the individually optimal outcome, where each seeker selects the provider offering the lowest recourse cost, without coordination.
+Experiments demonstrated that explicit capacity management improves social welfare to the near-optimal upper bound while modifying minor capacity units.
+We have demonstrated how recourse allocation systems can incorporate inequality-averse objectives that explicitly prioritize individuals with the poorest outcomes.
+This extension highlights that recourse is not solely a technical optimization problem, but also a value-laden system design choice in which efficiency and fairness must be carefully balanced when resources are limited.

-Beyond the static setting studied here, several adjustment levers deserve closer attention.
+Beyond the static setting studied here, several adjustments deserve closer attention.
 On the seeker side, adding or removing applicants or allowing limited edits to their feature vectors directly reshapes the social welfare landscape.
-On the provider side, changing the number of providers, altering classifier parameters transforms both the attainable optimum and the route toward it.
+On the provider side, changing the number of providers or altering classifier parameters transforms the attainable optimum and the route toward it.
 Future studies can link these adjustment options to policy goals like ensuring diversity, fairness, or profit.

-A second line of extension is dynamism.
-Real recourse ecosystems are not one-shot games; seekers reapply, models retrain, and resources fluctuate.
-Embedding the matching layer inside an online setting would let the system adapt capacities and decision boundaries in real time, continuously shrinking the welfare gap as new data arrive. overall, the proposed framework bridges the space between individual prescriptions and system-wide outcomes, offers a tractable path toward higher social welfare, and opens several promising directions for adaptive and fairness-aware extensions.
+Also, real recourse ecosystems are not one-shot games; seekers reapply, models retrain, and resources fluctuate.
+Embedding the matching layer inside an online setting would let the system adapt capacities and decision boundaries in real time, continuously shrinking the welfare gap as new data arrive.
+Overall, the proposed framework bridges the space between individual prescriptions and system-wide outcomes, offers a tractable path toward higher social welfare, and opens several promising directions for adaptive and fairness-aware extensions.